Anna und die Liebe: Summary

 But her halfsister Katja steals Anna's idea for a campaign for a perfume and gets a job at Broda & Broda.
 Anna manages to get a job as a runner at Broda & Broda - and without her creative ideas, Katja would lose her job at Broda & Broda.
 She wins Jonas for herself, while Anna is still seen as a talentless runner.

-The first season (episode 1–311) revolved around Anna and Jonas.
+The first season (episodes 1–311) revolved around Anna and Jonas.
 Jeanette Biedermann (Anna) took a break from the show, to focus on her music career, with her new album (Undress to the Beat).
 Due to its ratings success, Sat.1 ordered more episodes.
 Since its launch, the telenovela had four seasons (consecutively).
 Each season would focus on the protagonist (not necessarily Anna) and their "love".
 The second season was mainly about Mia and Alexander (episode 312–564).
 Third season (with Jeanette Biedermann's return to the show) centered on Anna with Tom and Enrique (episode 565–798).
 Fourth and final season (episode 799–926) is with Nina and Luca.